Have you seen a weird plant/bug/animal out of place?

 Take a picture!
 Pictures are worth a thousand words and are very helpful in identifying the suspect species.
 If you can’t get a picture just describe it the best you can.
-Here are a few examples of things that will help us figure out what plant/pest that you saw:
+Here are a few examples of things to help us track it down:

-- What kind of plant is it?
-A bush, tree, or vine?
+- What kind of plant is it: bush, tree, vine?

 - Does it have flowers?
 Fruits?
 Berries?
-What color are they?
+What size/color are they?

 - What does it look like?
 Size?
-Color?
+Shape of leaves?
 Any features that stand out?

 There are several ways you can report it!